 To make things simple, Quikrete has designed the system so that one 80-lb bag of concrete fills one form.
 The company recommends its fiber-reinforced concrete mixture which minimizes shrinkage cracking and improves impact resistance.
 A project can be done in its entirety or a few bags at a time depending on the time available.

 Preparation is Surprisingly Simple

 For maximum strength and durability, the concrete should be water cured.
 All that’s really involved is occasionally misting the newly minted walkway with a garden nozzle for three or four days.
-Alternatively, Quikrete’s acrylic concrete curing seal can be applied with a pump sprayer, roller or brush.
-In additional to eliminating the need for water curing, the seal protects the surface from oil, grease or food spills.
+Alternatively, Quikrete’s acrylic concrete curing seal can be applied with a pump sprayer, roller, or brush.
+In addition to eliminating the need for water curing, the seal protects the surface from oil, grease, or food spills.

 Color is Quick and Easy

 Quikrete also makes a line of liquid cement colors that can be added directly to the mixing water to create a wide range of hues and tones.